 It’s important to note that those who believe they have a problem should not abruptly stop taking the medication as it can lead to dangerous withdrawal symptoms such as tremors, shaking, cramping, seizures, and extreme anxiety.
 Recovering from valium addiction is a slow and gradual process, not something that can be done suddenly, or cold turkey.

 Talbott Recovery has a number of addiction treatment programs for those seeking help for their Valium addiction.
-Our campuses are conveniently located in the Atlanta, Dunwoody, and Columbus, GA areas, and provide both day treatment and intensive outpatient programs.
+Our campuses are conveniently located in the Atlanta and Dunwoody, GA areas, and provide both day treatment and intensive outpatient programs.

 If you or a loved one is in need of treatment for Valium addiction, Talbott Recovery is here to help.
 Contact us today to learn more about our treatment options.